savelichalex/base-components/README.md

 But components need to communicate with each other, for example to notify of a change of status or requesting data from another component.

-For this components implement idea of slots and signals ( like in Qt ).
+For this components implement idea of slots and signals.
 This technique help you create readable interfaces between components.
 Just looking at component you see which entry and output point they have.

 Main idea of components is that they encapsulate what they do.
-No one part of application can not to communicate.
+No one part of application can not to communicate without events

-All communications must be only through components in which they are located.
+## More comfortable work with signals and slots

+After some time with library I saw that work with every descrete event is not a good idea.
+And I choose FRP technique to work with them.
+Every slots and signals is streams under component, and this way what I was looking for a long time...